sailfishos-chum/main/README.md

   For a way to automatically build packages at the Sailfish&nbsp;OS OBS utilising SailfishOS:Chum for dependencies, but having the Vendor not set to `chum`, see previous answer.

 - **Can I set the Vendor field of my software built at SailfishOS:Chum to a value used elsewhere in order to avoid ["Vendor stickiness"](https://en.opensuse.org/SDB:Vendor_change_update), which prevents cross-repository updates?**<br />
   Though this implies the drawbacks denoted in the two previous points, you can do that.
+[This thread](https://github.com/sailfishos-chum/sailfishos-chum-gui/issues/149#issuecomment-1426819632) details this and the two prior bullet points.

 - **Are there limitations on the licensing of the software which is submitted to SailfishOS:Chum?**<br />
   Yes, in general solely software which is distributed under an [OSI approved license](https://opensource.org/licenses) might be submitted to the Sailfish&nbsp;OS OBS.